The Unjournal · Pivotal Questions Initiative

 Cantril ladder (Gallup): "Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you, and the bottom represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?"

 These two framings—satisfaction vs. ladder position—are often used interchangeably, but may capture subtly different constructs.
-Cross-study comparisons should note which instrument was used.
+Cross-study comparisons should note which instrument (survey question format) was used.

 $\Delta W(k) = \sum_{i} \sum_{t} \delta^t \left( LS_{it}^{(k)} - LS_{it}^{(0)} \right)$

-Level-based WELLBYs (for interventions that change mortality rates):
+Level-based WELLBYs (relevant for comparing interventions that affect mortality or, in some conceptual frameworks, birth rates):

 $W = \sum_{i} \sum_{t} \delta^t \, LS_{it}$